SaadAhmad123/Terraform-Azure-Starter/README.md

-# AWS Terraform Project Starter
+# Azure Terraform Project Starter

 Welcome to the AWS Terraform Project Starter, a codebase that provides you with the terraform code needed to initiate your project on the AWS Cloud.
 This codebase includes a Terraform remote backend along with the primary Terraform code.